Caper family (Capparidaceae)

 Cultivation: Spider Flower adapts to full or partial sun, moist to slightly dry conditions, and different kinds of soil, including those containing loam, clay-loam, or gravel.
 It requires warm weather and a long growing season to fully develop from seed.

 Range & Habitat: Spider Flower has naturalized in Illinois in widely scattered areas (see Distribution Map).
 Aside from its cultivation in gardens, this species is uncommon and rarely persists.
-It was introduced from tropical South America as an ornamental plant.
+It was introduced into North America from tropical South America as an ornamental plant.
 Habitats include vacant lots, edges of yards, gravelly shores along rivers, and miscellaneous waste areas.
 It is usually found in habitats with a history of disturbance.

 Faunal Associations: In its native tropical habitat, the pollinators of the flowers are primarily bats (Machado et al., 2006), which seek nectar.
 Sphingid moths also visit the flowers, but they are regarded as nectar thieves.
 In Illinois and other temperate areas, the pollinators of the flowers are currently unknown.
 Various beetles appear to be attracted to the flowers, and flies or small bees probably seek nectar or pollen from them.
 However, the mouthparts and body size of these insects are too small to function as effective pollinators.
 Other insects that are attracted to Spider Flower and other Cleome spp. include Phyllotreta cruciferae (Crucifer Flea Beetle) and Phyllotreta striolata (Striped Flea Beetle), which chew small holes in the leaves.
 On rare occasions, the caterpillars of Pieris rapae (Cabbage Butterfly) have been observed to feed on the foliage.
 According to some observations in western United States, the Ring-Necked Pheasant and Mourning Dove eat the seeds of Cleome spp. to a limited extent.
 The fetid foliage is rejected by cattle when there is more palatable food available.